sambilbow/polaris/README.md

 ## Caveats
 Although there is a great deal that could be done to ensure equity of computational power around the planet, polaris~ strives to use completely **open-source, free and, where possible cross-platform**, elements in order to increase accessibility to cutting-edge AR technologies for those who often can't afford the mainstream consumer alternatives.
 The only exceptions to this so far is:
+- polaris~ requires a computer to create the scenes in Unity.
+  - *Cheaper wearable compute packs are currently being prototyped by CombineReality.*
+- Project Esky being Windows only.
+This is because there is no up-to-date MacOS Ultraleap (hand tracking) driver.
+  - *Ultraleap are working on this for their V5 release (some time in 2021), but would still require a Project Esky rewrite as far as I know*
 - The firmware code for the head-tracker is not open-sourced by Intel `and the product range has just been discontinued!!` Whilst this is not necessary for the project, it could have allowed further interaction.
   - *Some geniuses are working on implementing open-source modular [Luxonis](https://shop.luxonis.com/collections/modular-cameras) cameras to replace the head-tracking sensor that the project currently relies on Intel for*
 - My audio AR solution, which is currently a set of wireless [Aftershokz Aeropex](https://aftershokz.co.uk/products/aeropex) bone conduction headphones are pricy.
-  - *I am very interested in desigining a bone conduction transducer design which is mounted to the headset itself, similar to how the Vive VR headset has speakers that are attached to its main body.*
+  - *I am very interested in desigining a bone conduction transducer design which is mounted to the headset itself, similar to how the Vive VR headset has speakers that are attached to its main body.
+Alternatively, cheaper bone-conduction headphones can be used.*
-- Project Esky being Windows only.
-This is because there is no up-to-date MacOS Ultraleap (hand tracking) driver.
-  - *Ultraleap are working on this for their V5 release (some time in 2021), but would still require a Project Esky rewrite as far as I know*
-- polaris~ requires a computer to create the scenes in Unity.
-  - *Cheaper wearable compute packs are currently being prototyped by CombineReality).*

 ## Quickstart
 `Coming Soon`